MoarVM/MoarVM/docs/arg-passing.markdown

 * A static Callsite descriptor (MVMCallsite), which incorporates the number of arguments along with a set of flags about what is being passed.
-* A contignuous group of MVMRegister, which is a union type.
+* A contiguous group of MVMRegister, which is a union type.
 This contains the actual arguments being passed.
 The static descriptor indicates how to process the registers.
 As they are registers, they really are just a chunk of the register space in the caller, thus anything that wants the